nomssi/abap_scheme/README.md

 # LISP interpreter in ABAP with Workbench

 ## Getting Started
 The code can be cloned with [ABAP GIT](http://docs.abapgit.org/).
-Check for known issues #28 if you experience trouble.

 - The main version is developed on Netweaver 7.5 and should work on ABAP Netweaver 7.4.
-Milestones are downported to other branches (7.02).
-The legacy code on [SCN Code Gallery](https://wiki.scn.sap.com/wiki/display/Snippets/Lisp+Interpreter+in+ABAP) should work on older releases.
+- Milestones are downported to other branches (7.02).
+- The legacy code on [SCN Code Gallery](https://wiki.scn.sap.com/wiki/display/Snippets/Lisp+Interpreter+in+ABAP) should work on older releases.

-- After installation, the [wiki pages](https://github.com/nomssi/abap_scheme/wiki) are a good place to start.
+After installation, the [wiki pages](https://github.com/nomssi/abap_scheme/wiki) are a good place to start.
 Try this <i>guess my number</i> game

 ```Scheme
       (begin (display "Please enter a number between 1 - 99: ")